cltk/cltk/docs/import_corpora.rst

 CLTK Sentence Tokenizer, Greek
 ------------------------------

 A `pre-trained rule set <https://github.com/kylepjohnson/cltk_greek_sentence_tokenizer>`_ is available for inclusion into the CLTK for the Ancient Greek language.
-The relevant rule set can be downloaded and installed locally with the following.
+It can be downloaded and installed locally as follows.

 .. code-block:: python